ccwaterkloof/prayer/index.md

 ## Mission prayer

-With Thursday's terrible earthquake, let's pray this week for [Morocco](/prayer/notes/morocco.html)
+With Thursday's terrible earthquake, let's pray this week for [Portugal](/prayer/notes/portugal.html)

-If you missed it, we last prayed for [Costa Rica](/prayer/notes/costa-rica.html)
+If you missed it, we last prayed for [Morocco](/prayer/notes/morocco.html)

 ## Prayer App